 “When Will Life Return to Normal?,” reads the headline from a Visual Capitalist article, which provides a fascinating infographic on the likelihood of individuals to return to past habits and practices from getting a haircut to attending a sporting event.

 Unlike past disruptions of society that were short-lived and isolated to particular regions or industries, Covid-19 is pervasive in its reach, its depth, and its length.
 In short, there is no return to normal.
 Everything and everyone is changed.

 Especially in entertainment.

-Here are 19 ways Covid-19 has changed (and will change) audiences:
+Here are 19 ways Covid-19 has changed (and will change) audiences and makers:

 - Audiences will widely adopt the premium digital release of movies (PVOD) available for a higher price point to view at home on opening weekend.

 - Many theaters will close and others will reconfigure their space into smaller private screening rooms.